 One of the most important things I have learned is that taking care of me is as important as taking care of everyone else...actually it may be more important.
 I learned that if I didn't take care of me, I really didn't have the capacity to take care of anyone very well.
 In order to be an Intentional Parent, you really need clarity and energy.

 I learned that to get that clarity and energy, to be really successful at being a GREAT Mom to everyone in my home I needed to: EMBRACE MY LIFE and NOT JUST SURVIVE IT!

 Here are some thoughts to consider as you try to Embrace Your Life:

 Just surviving our life leaves us feeling helpless and hopeless.
 It causes wrinkles, jumpiness, decreased energy, gray hair, and more.

 Choosing to Embrace our life - one moment at a time - helps to empower us, to help us feel strong and in control of our destiny.
 It causes smiles, the ability to read the situation, and be intentional about our choices, confidence, tons of energy, peacefulness within ourselves and SO MUCH MORE!

 I am calling all you Moms and Dads out there...If I can do this, so can you!
 Fight for it; your family deserves the best!

 P.S.
-In November, EVERY member of the Coaching Group gets a FREE Private Coaching Session with me.
 I'd be honored to help you make your action plan to meet your child right where they are at - THAT IS Where Healing Happens.
 Join me in the Intentional Parent Coaching Group and we'll get YOU a plan.